tarwn/lessthandot-hugo/blogs/content/posts/2011-02-26-come-one-come-all-to.md

 Let's SUM(thoughts), COUNT(ways we've done things), and set MAX(awesome) on our posts!

-Remember: “any post that is related to both SQL Server and the theme is fair game.
+Remember: "any post that is related to both SQL Server and the theme is fair game.
 So feel free to post about SSIS, SSRS, Java integration, or whatever other technologies you're working with in conjunction with SQL Server.
-Even if your post includes no T-SQL we still want to see it.”
+Even if your post includes no T-SQL we still want to see it."

 **The Rules**